+What is a resolution!
 A resolution is a staunch decision.
 At the beginning of each year, many adults make resolutions such as: to practice a sport, to eat healthily, etc. Have you, dear children, ever made resolutions?
-(Give to the children time to answer).
+(Leave to the children time to answer).
 Allow me to tell you this: Some resolutions have few consequences upon our future life, but some others have serious consequences.
 This week's character, Daniel, also took a staunch, irrevocable resolution, which was a shock for those around him.
-Let us discover this and read it in Daniel 1:8.

-DANIEL"RESOLVED"

-Our text begins with the following sentence: "Daniel purposed in his heart" or "resolved."
-This verb, "to resolve," means to find a solution or have determination to do something.
-I remember that my grandmother ceaselessly repeated this proverb: One place for everything, and everything in its place.
+Let us discover this and read it in Daniel 1.8 remember that my grandmother ceaselessly repeated this proverb: One place for everything, and everything in its place.
 Her aim was to make her grandchildren understand that each thing should be in its right place.
 Daniel, too, had understood this important lesson.
-During his youth, he had taken the staunch decision to be faithful and to honor God First in all circumstances.
+During his youth, he had taken the staunch decision to be faithful and to honor God first in all circumstances.
 How did he put into practice this decision in his life?

+DANIEL "RESOLVED"

+Our text begins with the following sentence: "Daniel purposed in his heart" or "resolved."
+This verb, "to resolve," means to find a solution or have determination to do something.
+I